tka4nik/applied-mathematics-python/Heat Transfer/README.md

 ## Examples

 ![Initial condition](media/initial.png)

 *Yellow is the metal plate, dark blue is the cutout of lower diffusion coefficient.*

 ![Heat map](media/heat_map.png)

+*Colored dots are probes that measure temperature over heating time in those points*